 Behavior (LCAP Goal 2): The district has a multi-stakeholder PBIS team.
-The team consists of 5 classified staff, 2 teachers, 2 school social workers, 2 parents, a school counselor, the school psychologist, school and district administrators and has been meeting regularly.
-The team was trained and has put together umbrella behavior expectations for the district along with a behavior matrix and a discipline flow chart.
+The team consists of 5 classified staff, 2 teachers, 2 school social workers, 1 parent, a school counselor, the school psychologist, school and district administrators and meets regularly.
+The team was trained and has put together umbrella behavior expectations for the district along with a behavior matrix, a discipline flow chart, and an incentive system.
 The team focused on reducing discipline incidents and increasing prosocial behaviors in different areas of the school site.
 In this work, the team collects observation data to get a better grasp on the problems.
 This strategy has been fully implemented and will continue into the next year.
 The PBIS team has separated into three subcommittees to focus on specific areas outlined in the TFI action plan.
 The next phase of the work includes a more structured approach to organizing Tier II supports.
 The group is aiming for gold recognition from the CA PBIS Coalition.
 In 2019, the district adopted the SWIS data system in order to effectively track student data.

 Furthermore, a counselor, school social worker, and AmeriCorps mentor were hired or contracted using LCAP and supplemental grant funds to address specific Tier 2 behavioral needs.
-According to the latest California School Dashboard for Suspension Rate (2019), the district moved from Orange to Yellow (All Students).
-Preliminary data for 2021-22 indicate that there is one (1) reported suspension.
+According to the 2019 California School Dashboard for Suspension Rate, the district moved from Orange to Yellow (All Students).
+In 2021-22 there was one (1) reported suspension.
+Preliminary data for 2022-23 indicates 0 suspensions.
+The team will continue to work towards meeting all the criteria to attain PBIS gold recognition.

-Communication (all three LCAP Goals): Administrators have been working to better organize communication across the district and improve general organizational structures for coherence.
-More specifically, the team adopted evidence-based meeting principles that have transformed how they organize teams for the work.
+Communication (all three LCAP Goals): Organization and communication across the district and improved general organizational structures for coherence continues to be a district priority.
+The team used the previously adopted evidence-based meeting principles that transformed how we organize teams for the work.
 These principles include robust meeting agendas with deliberate objectives, roles for staff, embedded accountability, meeting protocols, and running history of the team's work.
-This format has made its way to teacher team meetings and is fully operational in PBIS, Special Education Plan(SEP) meetings, and Literacy and Mathematics Leadership meetings.
-Furthermore, the team has looked to build organizational coherence by keeping the focus small (reading fluency, mathematics fluency, and PBIS) and having multiple teams work off the same plan.
+This format is use by teacher team meetings and is fully operational in PBIS, Special Education Plan(SEP) meetings, and Literacy and Mathematics Leadership meetings.
+Furthermore, the team builds organizational coherence by keeping the focus small (reading fluency, mathematics fluency, and PBIS) and having multiple teams work off the same plan.
 For example, the Leadership Team and SEP team created and worked off of the same district-wide strategy so as to not duplicate efforts.
 Lastly, the team is utilizing data to make decisions around teaching and learning.
 As a result, there are more rigorous conversations about teaching and learning among staff members.
-School schedules were also modified to allow for the principal and academic coach to join all PLC teams as contributing members.
+School schedules were also modified to allow for the principal to join all PLC teams as contributing members.
 This helped to streamline communication.